ynput/ayon-documentation/website/docs/addon_maya_artist.md

 or **Get Assets From Selection**.
 You can use later to quick assign looks if you have multiple assets loaded in scene.
 Click on one of those button now.

-You should now see all assets and their subsets loaded in scene, and on right side all applicable published looks.
+You should now see all assets and their products loaded in scene, and on right side all applicable published looks.

 Select you asset and on the right side right click on `Main` look.
 Apply it.